EmilyStacy-droid/flight-booking/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.

+# Problem Statement

+You’re tasked with creating a flight booking application that provides flight options for the longest travel possible in a single day between origin and destination,.
+YOu should be able to search for flights, book flights (checkout), and retrieve your booking after checkout.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.